 There’s no such thing as ‘reassuringly expensive’ skincare products

-We go for the cheaper products because they seem legitimate, and the price isn’t too scary.
+We go for cheaper products because they seem legitimate, and the price isn’t too scary.
 Or, we go for the expensive products because we really are suckers for branding and to get us to open our wallets, our deepest fears are prayed upon in combination with our natural inclination towards aesthetic packaging.

 Beauty may be only skin deep, but we aren’t looking at the deeper layers of this issue often enough; the fact that the high street brands remain so popular, while quality, natural organic products are still classed as ‘alternative’, says it all.